What are the aims of the Archives Revealed programme?

 The timetable for the cataloguing grant programme can be found on our ‘how to apply‘ webpage.

 I haven’t applied for funding before – I don’t know where to start.
 Is there any additional support available?

 We’ve tried to make our ‘help with your application‘ webpage as comprehensive as possible to enable inexperienced applicants to apply as successfully as experienced applicants.
 We may be able to offer you some additional support with your application, especially if you do not have significant experience of working with archive collections or in making grant applications.
 Please talk to us about this at your pre-application discussion.

-Archives Revealed aims to help archives both with the application process for our own funding strands, and also more widely.
-We provide archives with access to e-learning, webinars and workshops designed to ensure that more archives are able to access support and build resilience for the future.
+Archives Revealed aims to help organisations both with the application process for our own funding strands, and also more widely.
+We provide archives with access to e-learning, webinars and workshops designed to ensure that more organisations are able to access support and build resilience for the future.

 Do you visit projects?